SlimerDude/afDuvet/readme.md

 Duvet also lets you require Fantom pods and run Fantom code directly in the browser.

-Fantom compiles all classes in a pod annotated with the `@Js` facet into a Javascript file.
-These javascript files may then be served up with BedSheet's `PodHandler` service.
+Fantom compiles all classes in a pod annotated with the `@Js` facet into a Javascript file that is saved in the pod.
+These javascript pod files may then be served up with BedSheet's `PodHandler` service.

 Duvet builds a dependency tree of these pods with Javascript files and turns them into RequireJs modules of the same name.
 Example, the `sys` module relates to the Fantom `sys` pod, and the `fwt` module relates to the Fantom `fwt` pod.

 From there it is a small step to require the Fantom modules and execute Fantom code in the browser.
-Do this by calling `HtmlInjector.injectFantomMethod()`.
+Do this by calling `HtmlInjector.injectFantomMethod(...)`.

 ### Browser API

-You can interact with the browser's Window, Document and DOM objects by using the core Fantom [dom](http://fantom.org/doc/dom/index.html) pod.
+Use the core Fantom [dom](http://fantom.org/doc/dom/index.html) pod to write code that interacts with the browser's Window, Document and DOM objects.
+Example, the following code fires up a browser alert - note the `@Js` annotation on the class.

 ```
 using dom